- Academic Affairs

-The Emergency Management Team, University Police, and Parking and Commuter Services will make every attempt to create an orderly flow of staff and students off campus.
+The Emergency Management Team, University Police, and Parking and Transportation Services will make every attempt to create an orderly flow of staff and students off campus.
 Please be patient and follow whatever release order is given.

-No. The Emergency Management Team will advise both motorists and pedestrians if there are exit routes that should be avoided due to a hazardous condition.
+No. The Emergency Management Team will advise motorists and pedestrians if there are exit routes that should be avoided due to a hazardous condition.

 When the University is closed, nonessential employees are excused from work.
 Since most University-sponsored activities are organized or managed by nonessential staff, they may be impacted.
 Please check with the activity’s organizer.

 Yes.
-Under certain conditions, the Emergency Management Director may advise the occupants of one or more university buildings to shelter in place.
+Under certain conditions, the Emergency Management Director may advise the occupants of one or more University buildings to shelter in place.
 The outline of the plan can be found at UMB Alerts.
 If you would like a paper copy, please request one by calling 410-706-7055.

 Sheltering in place is one of several response options available to emergency management directors to provide an additional level of protection to staff and students in the event of an emergency.
 Sheltering in place means persons will remain in a building until emergency management officials issue additional instructions or declare that the emergency condition has ended.
 It is a short-term option for limiting the potential exposure of persons to hazards that may be present in the outdoor environment.

 The UMB Alerts web page and the Campus Emergency Information telephone line (410-706-8622) should be the first places to get this information.
-If they are not available, the Fire Wardens assigned to every floor of every university building will have current information and instructions on what to do in an emergency.
-In addition, a Shelter in Place Coordinator has been identified for each university building.
-They have been trained to take certain actions and maintain communication with the university emergency command center for the duration of the emergency condition.
+If they are not available, the fire wardens assigned to every floor of every University building will have current information and instructions on what to do in an emergency.
+In addition, a shelter-in-place coordinator has been identified for each University building.
+They have been trained to take certain actions and maintain communication with the University emergency command center for the duration of the emergency condition.

 Most emergencies last a short period of time.
 If the emergency goes on for an unusually long period of time, authorities will make arrangements for provisions.